Polymer Clay Bead Making with Cindy Lietz • "I learned by making mistakes... Now you don't have to."

 All of you who make those videos help so many who want to learn .
 Bravo! and keep on the good work.

-I find some videos go too fast.
-One positive thing about Cindy's videos are that she presents one technique in detail and at a slow pace, I aslo like she shows us differently angles of the bead which you cannot see in a photo.
-Some other U-tube videos present too much information and then I am rewinding and forwarding to get to the right spot.
+What’s great about Cindy’s videos is that she presents one technique in detail and at just the right pace.
+I also like that she shows us different angles of the beads which you cannot see in a photo.
+Some other U-tube videos present too much information, too fast, and I find myself always having to rewind and forward to get to the right spot.

 I discovered Cindy on line one night, not realizing what good fortune I discovered at the time.
 Cindy offers "anything" and "everything" you could possibly want to learn about Polymer clay.
 Plus, if for some reason you need a little more info on something . . . just email her, she will answer you right back.
 It's amazing how dedicated she is to all of us.